maaaaaaaaaaaaaaaaaaaax/MouthQuest/README.md

-# DishSwipe
+# MouthQuest

 A Tinder-style restaurant discovery app built with React Native and Expo.
-Swipe right to open Google Maps directions, swipe left to skip.
+Tell us what you're looking for via filters, then swipe right to open Google Maps directions, swipe left to skip.

 ---